-Katherine McNamara is an accomplished actor, dancer, singer/songwriter and one to watch who was just awarded the 2018 People's Choice Award for Top Female TV Actress for her leading role of 'Clary Fray' in the Freeform series, Shadowhunters: The Mortal Instruments (2016) ; a book-to-screen adaptation of the bestselling "The Mortal Instruments" book series.
-News of her casting traveled fast and wide, including Deadline, Variety, The Hollywood Reporter, and The Wrap, to name a few.
+Katherine McNamara, named one of Vanity Fair's "Breakout Bunch," is an accomplished actor, dancer, singer/songwriter and was just awarded the 2018 People's Choice Award for Top Female Television Actress for her leading role of 'Clary Fray' in the Freeform series, Shadowhunters (2016) ; a book-to-screen adaptation of the bestselling "The Mortal Instruments."
 The series premiered to stellar ratings, being the #1 series debut in more than two years, and helped launch the re-brand of the channel alongside fan favorite Pretty Little Liars (2010).
-Kat was nominated for a Teen Choice Award for "Choice Sci-Fi TV Actress" twice on the People's Choice The 44th Annual People's Choice Awards (2018) and Teen Choice Award Teen Choice 2018 (2018) winning show.
-In 2015, McNamara closed out a lightning year, portraying another fierce female role as 'Sonya' in the second installment of Maze Runner: The Scorch Trials (2015) trilogy, Maze Runner: The Death Cure (2018) alongside Dylan O'Brien and Kaya Scodelario.
-Most recently, she was cast as Maya, a tough street fighter, in the CW series Arrow Arrow (2012) (2012) with Stephen Amell Stephen Amell and Emily Bett Rickards Emily Bett Rickards.
+Kat was nominated twice for a Teen Choice Award for "Choice Sci-Fi TV Actress" and won the People's Choice Top Television Actress Award on the The E!
+People's Choice Awards (2018).
+In 2015, McNamara closed out a lightning year, portraying another fierce female role as 'Sonya' in the second installment of Maze Runner: The Scorch Trials (2015) trilogy, Maze Runner: The Death Cure (2018) (2018) alongside Dylan O'Brien and Kaya Scodelario.
+Most recently, she was cast as Mia, a tough street fighter, in the CW series Arrow (2012) with Stephen Amell and Emily Bett Rickards.

-Not only is Katherine talented, she highly values education and is extremely intelligent At the age of 14, McNamara graduated with top honors from high school and then quickly graduated Summa Cum Laude with a degree in business (emphasis in Finance) from Drexel University's Le Bow School of Business at the age of 17.
-She is currently pursuing a Master of Science in Literature at John Hopkins University as part of their advanced academics graduate degree program.
+Katherine is also an advocate for education.
+At the age of 14, McNamara graduated with top honors from high school and then quickly graduated Summa Cum Laude with a degree in Business (emphasis in Finance) from Drexel University's Le Bow School of Business at the age of 17.
+She is now pursuing a Master of Science in Literature at John Hopkins University as part of their Advanced Academics Graduate Degree program.

-McNamara has a passion for all forms of dance including ballet, tap, jazz, hip hop, lyrical, waltz and hula.
-She is a member of the Actors Equity Young Performers Committee and a reader for the Blank Theater's New Play Development Reading Committee and performer in their Living Room Series.
+McNamara is an award winning dancer and has a passion for all forms including ballet, tap, jazz, hip hop, lyrical, waltz and even hula.
+She was a member of the Actors Equity Young Performers Committee and is a reader for the Blank Theater's New Play Development Reading Committee and recurring performer in their Living Room Series.

-Katherine is committed to giving back to the community as well and is an ambassador for the United Nation's girl empowerment organization, Girl Up, a spokesperson for Stomp Out Bullying, an avid supporter of the MS Society and the Lollipop Theater Network, a lifetime Girl Scout and a volunteer for the Children's Hospital of Los Angeles.
-She also supports St. Jude's Children's Hospital and Michelle Obama's Global Girls' Alliance, an organization that helps girls around the world achieved their potential.
+Katherine is committed to giving back to the community as well.
+She is an ambassador for Girl Up, the United Nation's girl empowerment organization, a spokesperson for Stomp Out Bullying, an avid supporter of the MS Society, a member of the Lollipop Theater Network, a lifetime Girl Scout and a volunteer for the Children's Hospital of Los Angeles.
+She also supports St. Jude's Children's Hospital, the Big Slick benefiting Kansas City Children's Hospital, and Michelle Obama's Global Girls' Alliance, an organization that helps young women around the world achieved their potential.
 She currently resides in Los Angeles and her hometown is Kansas City, Missouri.More